SockeTopp/blackhawk/readme.md

 Once Git for Windows is installed.
 You need to download and install [Xpdf tools](https://www.xpdfreader.com/download.html) from xpdfreader.com.
 Extract the .zip file and put the pdftotext.exe file Git\mingw64\bin.
 For me that was: C:\Program Files\Git\mingw64\bin.
-Now you're ready to role!
+Now you're ready to roll!

 ##### How to use